devops-maestro17/e-Commerce-Sentinel/README.md

 Additionally, monitoring and observability were established using Prometheus and Grafana.
 Prometheus was configured to collect metrics from both the Jenkins server and the EKS clusters, enabling the identification of potential performance bottlenecks through Grafana visualizations.

 ## Prerequisites
 Before proceeding, ensure to have an AWS account where we will be performing all the setup and configuration and it might incur some costs.
+Also make sure to have a DockerHub account which will be used to host Docker images later in this project.

 ## Installing Terraform on AWS CloudShell
 In this project, Terraform is used to create the servers for Jenkins and SonarQube and install the required tools.
 To install Terraform, activate the AWS CloudShell and follow the below steps: